 5. Spider Mites

-Apart from the above kinds of mites, there is also another very different kind of mites called spider mites.
+Apart from the above kinds of mites, there is also another very different kind of mite called spider mites.
 Around 1 mm in length having 8 legs and white to brown bodies, these mites are actually arachnids, related to the spider.
 You cannot see these tiny indoor garden pests with your naked eye.
 Spider mites in soil cause serious harm to plants and trees, making them develop small, dark reddish spots.
-Besides, the appearance of fine spider webs on the plants is also a specific character of mite infestation.
+Besides, the appearance of fine spider webs on the plants is also a specific characteristic of mite infestation.

-Are Soil Mites Dangerous to the Outdoor Plants?
+Are Soil Mites Dangerous to Outdoor Plants?

 As for the outdoor plants, soil mites are more a friend than a foe.
 They never harm any outdoor plant or the soil.
 Rather, they help a lot to decompose the organic matter present in the topsoil, making it a healthy soil for the plants growing there.
 The nutrients present in the soil are then easily absorbed by the plants once they get decomposed.
 So, you can say that soil mites fertilize your plants in a natural way.
 Moreover, these mites in the soil also aerate them so that water can penetrate the soil very easily and keep it moisturized all the time.